yuri1975-2/ParallelFileParsing/README.txt

 FileParsingThread class-thread for file parsing.
 Parse file by means of ifstream >> operator ('cause white characters are delimiters).
 Declares interfaces:
       -IStorage-for synchronous saving of parsing result;
       -IObserver-for notification of current thread completion.
-Upon completion class by means of IObserver implementation creates new thread processing a new file.
+Upon completion thread by means of IObserver implementation creates new thread processing a new file.

 StorageImplementation class-implementation of FileParsingThread::IStorage interface.